How to Wash Gardening Gloves

 The Spruce / Sanja Kostic

-While small holes in cotton or synthetic knit gloves can be repaired with a needle and thread, holes in latex or leather gloves cannot.
-It is better to replace them to protect your hands.
+While small holes in cotton or synthetic knit gloves can be repaired with a needle and thread, holes in rubber or leather gloves cannot.
+However, try a coating of Plasti Dip for rubber garden gloves to stop fraying and patch tiny holes, though it may be a temporary fix.
+It is better to replace damaged gloves to protect your hands.